 Companies spend billions on software each year and the average business using Ramp is managing hundreds of subscriptions at once.
 We’ve heard software eating the world, but it’s eating up our customer’s budgets too.
 It’s become nearly impossible to keep track of every service that its workforce has purchased, making wasteful spending rampant at most companies where you may have five different subscriptions for the exact same service.
 We expect this problem to only increase as more people than ever work remotely, and adopt new tools to keep them productive and collaborative.

 Ramp is here to help businesses regain control and implement critical vendor management best practices, while still empowering people to adopt the tools they need.
 Today, we’re excited to introduce Ramp Vendor Management, a new way to track and manage payments to all vendors across a company.
-With Ramp Vendor Management, finance teams can:
+With Ramp's Vendor Management platform, finance teams can:

 - Get a birds eye view of all payments.
 Ramp will automatically identify and collect all vendors and contract owners in one place, notify when the next payment is due, and track how much has been spent with each vendor over time.